psth2876/student_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178696088-af8cc896-3e7a-4114-9c63-25b191a8e052.png)

-> *Figure 38: Histogram to display students age variables*
+> *Figure: Histogram to display students age variables*

 In this histogram we are displaying total number of students with their age variables starting from 15 to 22.
 We are creating bins according to